 Here are a few reasons to host a virtual event:

-- Accessibility: While the event is still being held in-person, virtual options allow you to accommodate attendees who are unable to attend in person.
+- Accessibility: While the event is still being held in person, virtual options allow you to accommodate attendees who cannot attend in person.

-- Budget: Your organization needs to cut costs and making smaller events and webinars virtual can help move money to the biggest event of the year that brings in the largest number of leads.
-It also helps to have a virtual or hybrid option when attendee budgets to travel are a concern.
+- Budget: Your organization needs to cut costs, and making smaller events and webinars virtual can help move money to the biggest event of the year that brings in the largest number of leads.
+It also helps to have a virtual or hybrid option when attendee travel budgets are a concern.

 - There’s no other option: Whether due to the extreme weather, travel bans, or an act of God, you’re forced to make your in-person event virtual or cancel it altogether.